percona/pmm/snippets/services-banner.md

 ## Get expert help { .title }

-If you need assistance, visit the community forum for comprehensive and free database knowledge, or contact our Percona Database Experts for professional support and services.
+If you need assistance, you can find comprehensive and free database knowledge on our community forum or blog posts.
+For professional support and services, contact our Percona Database Experts.

 <div class="actions" markdown>